Sinornithosaurus/Oculink-eGPU-Enclosure/README.md

 # Oculink eGPU Enclosure

-An enclosure made from a bunch of Makerbeam parts, a Cooler Master vertical GPU holder, and 2 laser cut aluminium brackets.
+An enclosure made from a bunch of Makerbeam parts, a Cooler Master vertical GPU holder, and 2 aluminium brackets (either laser-cut or hand cut).

 The cooler master bracket was probably not necessary.
 However, I want this thing to be durable and transportable, and I found that it's providing great rigidity for what I need.

-WARNING!
-I have yet to make this.
-I've got most of the parts coming, but I'm kinda waiting on my GPD Win Mini to put it all together.
-I will update this page once I confirm it all works!
+As of now I haven't screwed down a power supply, but It all fits together well.

 <p align="center">
   <img width="712" height="712" src="https://github.com/Sinornithosaurus/Oculink-eGPU-Enclosure/blob/main/Oculink%20eGPU%20CAD%20Files/Oculink%20eGPU%20CAD%20Capture.png">